TheDrkNite25/sudoku/README.md

 ## Overview

-A Sudoku game built with the Python Tkinter module.
+A Sudoku game built with the Python Tkinter and CustomTkinter modules.
 Allows you to create custom Sudoku puzzles, and then solve them.
 Includes some default puzzles to get you started and a solver in case you get stuck!

 ## Features